How to organise a Youth Event Management Programme – YEMP

-- Participants are people chosen/suggested by the partners in the STAMP
+- Participants were people chosen/suggested by the partners in the STAMP

 - project Each partner can suggest 2 participants

-- participants (except Estonians) will receive a travel subsidy
+- participants (except Estonians) received a travel subsidy

 of maximum 275 € if they live less than 2.000 km from Tallinn or 360 € if they live more than 2.000 km from Tallinn

-- The festival will cover accommodation in twin rooms & meals
+- The festival covered accommodation in twin rooms & meals

 Deadline for applications: 31.01.2018